 ReImagine Lefferts

-Prospect Park Alliance has launched ReImagine Lefferts, an initiative to re-envision the mission and programming of the Lefferts Historic House museum to recognize its role as a site of dispossession and enslavement, and explore the stories of the Indigenous people of Lenapehoking whose unceded ancestral lands the house rests upon and the Africans who were enslaved by the Lefferts family.
+Prospect Park Alliance has launched ReImagine Lefferts, an initiative to re-envision the mission and programming of the Lefferts Historic House museum to focus its interpretation and programming on exploring the lives, resistance and resilience of the Indigenous people of Lenapehoking, whose unceded ancestral lands the park and house rests upon, and the Africans enslaved by the Lefferts family.

-The Alliance seeks to engage the public in a thoughtful dialogue about the legacy of enslavement and the exploitation of marginalized communities, as well as conduct scholarly research into the people who lived and worked the land.
-The goal is to create programs and exhibits that bring together people of all ages and backgrounds around challenging issues of history and identity.
+The Alliance seeks to engage the public in thoughtful dialogue about the legacy of enslavement and the exploitation of marginalized communities in Brooklyn and beyond.
+We are currently conducting scholarly research into the people who lived and worked the land in order to create programs and exhibits that bring together people of all ages and backgrounds around these challenging yet foundational histories of the borough.

-To accomplish this work, the Alliance is engaging historians, scholars and universities to provide robust research and new source material for educational programming; collaborating with museum professionals, cultural organizations and artists to create content that will support the museum’s new focus; and deepening our relationship with the communities near Lefferts through active conversation and outreach.
+To accomplish this work, the Alliance is collaborating with descendant and neighboring communities, culture bearers, scholars, artists, civic leaders and museum professionals to create content that will support the museum’s new focus and deepen our relationships with these communities through active conversation and collaboration.

 Interested in Reimagine Lefferts?
 Share your opinions in our online questionnaire that will help us shape the museum’s future.